Conflict & Resolution

 Self-Awareness

-Your brain's default state is narrative construction, and the self-concept you treat as fact is actually a story you forgot you were writing.
+Your brain's default state isn't rest, it's narrative.
+The self you treat as fact is a story you forgot you were writing, and it's been strengthening itself every time you run it.

 Self-Awareness